demisto/demisto-py/README.md

 # Demisto SDK for Python

-A Python library for the Docker Engine API.
-It lets you do anything the `docker` command does, but from within Python apps – run containers, manage containers, manage Swarms, etc.
+A Python library for the Demisto API.

 ## Usage